Golf Manitoba Scholarship Fund

 Golf Manitoba Scholarship Fund awards are available to all Golf Manitoba members in addition to those young people who are currently involved with golf either through employment or participation.
 Scholarships are awarded based largely on academic achievement, however golf ability and community involvement are also considered.

 To apply, applicants must download and complete the application form (link below).
-The annual deadline for applications is June 30th.
+The annual deadline for applications is June 30th. ***Due to the 2019 deadline falling on a long-weekend Sunday, we will accept applications until 4:30pm on Tuesday, July 2.***

 Please note that Sport Manitoba also offers scholarship opportunities.
 Please see below for more information: